Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: SPLIT SUPERSYMMETRY D6-brane models with

-Light Higgsinos are not present in the models considered in this section as they are part of the massive spectrum with a mass of the order of the string scale.
+Light Higgsinos are not present in the models considered in this section as they are part of the massive spectrum with a mass of the order of the string scale ( having chosen $A=0$; see (\ref{maxhigg1})); in general massive with a mass above the electroweak scale.
 Gauginos are expected to receive string scale masses.
-The strong and weak gauge couplings also unify and $sin^2(M_{GUT}) = 3/8$ in the present models at $M_s = 2 \cdot 10^{16}$ GeV.
+The strong and weak gauge couplings also unify as here also $a_2 =a_3$ and $sin^2(M_{GUT}) = 3/8$.